zDevelopers/DamagesLogger/README.md

 ### Step 2: ignite

-Hawk is feed with data.
+Hawk is fed with data.
 And data is collected into reports.
 You'll have to create a report to collect data.
 It's as simple as instantiating a class.

 ```java